surabhshah/DemoApp/README.md

 # DemoApp
 This app is a demonstration app for Azure.

-Updated the README for Azure DevOps & Kanban
+Updated the README for Azure DevOps & Kanban.

+Another Update.